dimazen/keys-generator/README.md

 ## Purpose
 Often iOS apps contain various keys such as: SDK client ID, SDK secret key and so on.
 Raw strings can be easily found by `strings` or Hopper and therefore accessible to nearly anyone.
 Easiest way out is to (at least) XOR those keys.
 Purpose of this script is to XOR the given keys and output a Swift `enum` with encrypted values under the hood.

 > IMPORANT: This tool doesn't prevent your strings from being stolen by a praying eyes.
 All it does is hide strings from being discovered by the 'strings' utility or by a disassembler.
-Therefore it is strongly not recommended to put sensitive data like S3 secret key in your app at all.
+Therefore **it is strongly not recommended to put sensitive data like S3 secret key in your app at all** - rather hide them behind you server's API and do not pass over the network in any circumstances.

 ## Usage
 * You start by creating a `json` file containing desired keys: